 This most of all: ask yourself in the most silent hour of your night: must I write?
 Dig into yourself for a deep answer.
 And if this answer rings out in assent, if you meet this solemn question with a strong, simple “I must,” then build your life in accordance with this necessity; your whole life, even into its humblest and most indifferent hour, must become a sign and witness to this impulse.

 Be your worst critic/best champion

-Be hard on yourself — push yourself to get your book into shape, polished, and something that you really want the world to see.
+Be hard on yourself—push yourself to get your book into shape, polished, and something that you really want the world to see.
 But once you do it, then make sure you are your best champion.
 You need to believe in your book before anyone else will.

-What are your best inspirational tips?
+What are your best inspirational advice?

 Let us know.